Search for a new Z' gauge boson in $4\mu$ events with the ATLAS experiment: Introduction

 \section{Introduction}

 This paper presents a search for a new vector boson $Z'$ in the four-muon (4$\mu$) final state with data recorded in proton-proton ($pp$) collisions at $\sqrt s$ = 13~\TeV{} by the ATLAS detector~\cite{PERF-2007-01} at the Large Hadron Collider (LHC), corresponding to an integrated luminosity of 139~fb$^{-1}$.
-The new gauge boson $Z'$, which only interacts with the second and third generation leptons, is predicted by $L_{\mu}-L_{\tau}$ models~\cite{PhysRevD.44.2118} which extend the Standard Model (SM) with an additional $U(1)_{L_{\mu}-L_{\tau}}$ symmetry.
-In recent years searching for such a new gauge boson $Z'$ has attracted attention in both theoretical and experimental communities~\cite{Elahi_2016,Elahi_2017,PhysRevLett.114.151801} because it could address the observed muon magnetic dipole moment ($g$-$2$) anomaly~\cite{Fermilab:Muong2,Keshavarzi_2019,Venanzoni:2016hP,PhysRevD.73.072003} through the \Zp loop corrections without contradicting other existing data.
-The new $Z'$ is also ideally suited to address the lepton flavour anomalies measured with the ratio of B-meson decays to muons and electrons, $R_K = \mathcal{B}(B^+\rightarrow K^+\mu^+\mu^-) / \mathcal{B}(B^+\rightarrow K^+ e^+e^-)$~\cite{Aaij2022,Aaij_2013,Aaij_2014,PhysRevLett.125.011802, Blake_2017}.
-Such anomalies suggest possible lepton flavor universality violation.
-The $L_\mu - L_\tau$ models could provide an explanation for the observed results, since by construction, the $Z'$ arising from the models only couples to muons and taus, and does not couple to electrons.
-These models also aim to probe outstanding questions related to dark matter and neutrino mass~\cite{Altmannshofer:2016jzy,Ma_2002,Langacker_2009}.
+The new gauge boson $Z'$, which only interacts with the second and third generation leptons, is predicted by $L_{\mu}-L_{\tau}$ models~\cite{PhysRevD.44.2118} which extend the Standard Model (SM) with an additional $U(1)_{L_{\mu}-L_{\tau}}$ symmetry to address the observed anomalies of the muon magnetic dipole moment ($g-2$)~\cite{Fermilab:Muong2,Keshavarzi_2019,Venanzoni:2016hP,PhysRevD.73.072003} and of rare B decays~\cite{Aaij2022,Aaij_2013,Aaij_2014,PhysRevLett.125.011802}.
+These models also aim to probe outstanding physics questions related to dark matter and neutrino mass~\cite{Altmannshofer:2016jzy,Ma_2002,Langacker_2009}.

 The \Zp kinematics, mass, and interactions (with the same coupling strength to the second and third lepton families), are described by the Lagrangian below:

 where $F_{\alpha\beta} = \partial_\alpha Z'_\beta - \partial_\beta Z'_\alpha$ is the $Z'$ field strength tensor; $\ell_i = (\nu_i, e_i)^T$ ($i=2,3$, denoting the second and the third generation left-handed lepton doublets); $\mu$ and $\tau$ represent the right-handed muon and tau singlets; and $g_{Z'}$ (which will be referred to as \coupzp in the rest of this paper) is the interaction coupling constant.
 The parameter space of ($m_{Z'}, \coupzp$) has not been strongly constrained in experiments since the $Z'$ does not directly couple to the electron nor to any quarks, hence it could not be directly produced from $e^+e^-$ and $pp$ colliding beams.